Yvette Herrell: 2022

+2024

 Political positions

-During her campaign for the 2nd district in 2020, Herrell positioned herself as an ally of President Donald Trump.
+During her campaign for the 2nd district in 2020, Herrell was endorsed by President Donald Trump.
 After Joe Biden won the 2020 presidential election and Trump refused to concede while making baseless claims of fraud, Herrell objected to the certification of Arizona's and Pennsylvania's electoral votes in Congress.

 Herrell supports repealing the Affordable Care Act.
 She has argued that health insurance should be left to "free markets".

-In an interview with the Albuquerque Journal, she said, "DACA needs to be reformed."
+In a 2020 interview with the Albuquerque Journal, she said, "DACA needs to be reformed."
 She also said she "will not support any legislation that will impede on our Second Amendment" and supports allowing concealed carry on school property.

 Herrell opposes abortion.
+She supported the 2022 Supreme Court decision that overturned Roe v.
+Wade.
+She co-sponsored the Life at Conception Act in 2021, which defined "human being" as "all stages of life, including the moment of fertilization" and made no exceptions for in vitro fertilization (IVF).
+In 2020, she said "I wish we could have eliminated all abortion in the state."
 While a member of the New Mexico House of Representatives in 2015, Herrell sponsored a bill that banned late-term abortion with exceptions for instances of sexual abuse, rape, or incest.
+In 2024, Herrell said she opposed a national abortion ban and believes abortion laws should be left to the states.
+She said "I have always and will continue to fully support protecting access to fertility treatments like IVF."

 She has said that the federal government's role in public education should be limited.

 Herrell has said that she supports legislation that improves water rights, private property rights, and the management of public lands.

 After Trump supporters stormed the U.S. Capitol on January 6, 2021, Herrell voted not to impeach Trump.

 In 2021, Herrell voted against the American Rescue Plan that was passed by Congress and signed into law by Biden.

 On February 25, 2021, Herrell voted against the Equality Act, a bill that would prohibit discrimination based on gender identity and sexual orientation by amending the Civil Rights Act of 1964 and the Fair Housing Act to include new protections.

 During the COVID-19 pandemic, Herrell attended events that did not comply with public health measures to hinder the spread of the virus, such as social distancing and face masks.
 Explaining why she did not wear a face mask while in a public gathering, Herrell said, "I was at an event, yes; no one in the audience was wearing a mask, so I didn't feel as though I needed to wear one in that particular setting."
 She criticized the virus mitigation strategies implemented by Democrats in New Mexico.